Movie Wednesday: The Hunger Games

-- Why do you think the Capital has such outrageous fashions and trends?
-What do you think these things say about the society living in the Capital?
+- Why do you think the Capitol has such outrageous fashions and trends?
+What do you think these things say about the society living in the Capitol?

 - The Hunger Games films stay pretty faithful to the books, but if you’ve read the books you may notice some differences.
 Were there any changes the films made that you didn’t like?
 Explain your answers.

 - In the fictional world of Panem, the Hunger Games are broadcast live and are presented in a manner which is unmistakably similar to the reality TV of our real world.
 What do you think the story may be trying to say about reality television and pop culture?

 - How do you feel about the Hunger Games merchandising and marketing materials since the films are so critical of consumerism and commercialism?